 - you CAN use contractions

 - you CAN use phrasal verbs

 So, as you can see the language formal and informal letters is very different (and semi-formal letter are more or less the same as formal letters with a few extra tweaks!).
 However, in my experience most students are pretty good at following these rules in the body of their letters.
-The place where they go wrong are the
+The place where they go wrong is the OPENERS AND CLOSERS!👈

 Why?
 Well, 99% of the time, even high-level students use FORMAL openers and closers to start and end INFORMAL letters – and this is why I think informal letters can be so dangerous for test-takers because they often become mixed tone IELTS letter!

 Now, I think I know why this happens.
 Because formal letters start and end in a fixed way depending on the purpose of a letter, it is good practice for IELTS students to learn suitable openers and closers for each type of letter.
 For example, if you are going to write a letter of complaint, you are going to need to start your letter with an expression like: